kahlil/hitch-hikers-guide/slides/the-hype-train.md

 Note:
 Henning

-- lots of noise
+- there is a lot of noise around new things happening in JavaScript
-- very tempting to follow along
-- fear of being left behind
-- twitter, hacker news, etc
-- prevents focusing in-depth
-- industry evolves fast
-- deep breath, get off hype train
+- get off the hype train
-- if important will stick around
+- rest assured the important stuff will bubble up